Lewis N. Johnson

 Why did the Johnsons and Jensons emigrate?

 We do not know for sure what the reasons were for the Lewis N. Johnson and Nels Jenson families to emigrate from Sweden.
-Lewis N. Johnson's grandson, Kenneth J. Johnson, has told me that the Lewis Johnson family were Baptists in a Lutheran-dominated society and that they may have been prosecuted for this reason.
-The story Memoirs of mother seems to confirm he is correct and that this was the case for both families.
+Lewis N. Johnson's grandson, Kenneth J. Johnson, has told that the Lewis Johnson family were Baptists in a Lutheran-dominated society and that they may have been prosecuted for this reason.
+The story Memoirs of mother seems to confirm that he is correct and that this was a case for both families.

 When I visited grandma Ellen